Guide · Last updated 2 June 2026

 Can you swim in Gibraltar in April?

-Yes, but the water is cool at around 17-18C.
-Fine for cold water enthusiasts and those acclimatised to Atlantic and Mediterranean temperatures.
+Yes, but the water is cool.
+Fine for those acclimatised to Atlantic and Mediterranean temperatures.
 By late May it is warmer and more comfortable for most swimmers.
+Camp Bay has lido pools if you prefer a calmer option than open sea.

 Is it easy to cross into La Linea from Gibraltar?

 Very easy on foot.
-Show your passport or EU national ID at the frontier and walk across in 5-10 minutes.
-Since April 2026, EU visitors find the crossing noticeably smoother.
+Show your passport or EU national ID at the frontier and walk across in around 5-10 minutes.
 Avoid peak commuter times (7-9am and 5-7pm).
+The EU treaty provisional application expected on 15 July 2026 should ease crossings for EU nationals further.

 Are there dolphin watching trips available in spring?

 Yes.
-Multiple operators run trips from Gibraltar Marina.
-Spring has high success rates.
-Common, Bottlenose, and Striped dolphins are all regularly seen in the Strait.
+Dolphin Adventure and Dolphin Safari both operate from Marina Bay.
+Spring has very high success rates.
+Common, bottlenose, and striped dolphins are all regularly seen in the Strait.

 Is the Mediterranean Steps trail suitable for all fitness levels?